The Municipality Magazine

 The October the Municipality highlights the expertise you'll have access to at the League's 118th Annual Conference in Stevens Point.
-Charles Carlson, Carlson Dettmann Consulting LLC writes about "Employee Performance and Compensation in the Public Sector."
-He'll provide a workshop on that topic at the Annual Conference.
+Charles Carlson, Carlson Dettmann Consulting LLC writes about "Employee Performance and Compensation in the Public Sector" and was one of 30+ presenters at the Annual Conference.
 The cover photo is the city's skyline provided by Stevens Point resident Bruno Castelhano.
-Join us!

 This month’s issue of the Municipality is packed with great information for and about Wisconsin’s small cities and villages.
 The League’s median member size municipality is 1,450, so there are a lot of small communities in Wisconsin.

 In this issue we debut the results of the League’s 1st Annual State of Wisconsin’s Cities and Villages Report by the Wisconsin Taxpayers Alliance as well as the results of a survey of Governance in municipalities with a population under 10,000.
 In addition, Errin Welty details success stories in Wisconsin’s small downtowns and provides information on upcoming downtown forums.
 We talk about broadband and Jerry tours the League’s smallest member municipality, Stockholm, population 66.

 Watch the League's inaugural "The Local Perspective", our new 1/2 hour talk show which will air on public access media throughout the state.
 We'll highlight our monthly magazine theme.
 Thanks to Wisconsin Community Media for making this possible and specifically to Sun Prairie's Media Center for producing the first show in their studio.
 Errin Welty, WEDC downtown expert was our first guest.
 Watch the show here